 Before building a dashboard, you should think about what information you need to highlight.
 For example, a sales-focused organization may want its dashboard to include data on total sales, best-s products, sales over time, units by sale, sales by region and top segments.

 Also, each organization should personalize its dashboard according to its goals, operations and efficiencies; there is no one-size-fits-all solution or approach.

-An important note is dashboards are a Power BI service, and it’s not available in Power BI Desktop.
+Users should also understand that dashboards are a Power BI service, and they’re not available in Power BI Desktop.

 How to create a dashboard from a report

 If you don’t have your reports in Power BI, you can import your dataset as an Excel file.